Navezjt/talk-to-chatgpt/README.md

 * This list will be updated over time.

 # Change log

+Version 2.8.0 - September 30th, 2023
+* Updated: more compact widget (#186)
+* Updated: lot of code refactoring and cleanup (credit: PxPerfectMike)

+Version 2.7.2 - September 23rd, 2023
+* New: added an option to prevent the text-to-speech engine from reading emojis (#166) Credit: PxPerfectMike
+* Updated: added a note in the voice command setting area to remind users that voice control only works when the microphone is active
+* Fixed: red bar indicating microphone activity didn't activate after a pause or complete stop

+Version 2.7.1 - September 17th, 2023
+* Updated: initial position of the widget lowered a bit so that the ChatGPT 'Share Chat' icon is visible (#163)
+* Updated: in the ElevenLabs voice list, it is possible to select v1 or v2 multilanguage model
+* Fixed: monolingual voices in ElevenLabs didn't work in v2.7.0 due to a mistake in the API code

+Version 2.7.0 - September 16th, 2023
+* New: browser warning on first use to better inform those who are not running supported browsers
+* Updated: switched to ElevenLabs v2 models for better text-to-speech quality (#168)
+* Fixed: CRITICAL - ElevenLabs text-to-speech stopped working due to a CSP update from OpenAI.
+All ElevenLabs TTS playback was migrated to 'offscreen' (#177, #176, #169...)
+* Fixed: prevented commas within numbers from breaking sentences (Credit: decfrr)

 Version 2.6.1 - June 3rd, 2023
 * Fixed: major issue with ChatGPT page update preventing from sending the prompt (#127, #128, #129, #130, #131)